Back to blog

 Quick Answer: What Should A Web Application Penetration Testing Checklist Include?

-A web application penetration testing checklist should prepare the tester to safely attack the right application, with the right permissions, in the right environment, and with enough evidence for the engineering team to fix and retest findings.
-For SaaS and FinTech teams, the checklist should cover scope, staging access, test accounts, user roles, payment and data boundaries, authorization rules, OWASP risk areas, reporting format, remediation ownership, and retest criteria.
+A web application penetration testing checklist should prove that the right application surfaces can be tested safely, that testers have written permission, and that engineering will receive evidence they can fix and retest.
+For SaaS and FinTech teams, the checklist should cover scope, environments, test accounts, user roles, tenant boundaries, payment and data flows, APIs, authorization rules, OWASP risk areas, severity rules, remediation ownership, and release-gate criteria.

 Why WAPT Readiness Matters Before A SaaS Or FinTech Release